anthonyyangdev/emoji-type/README.md

 # emoji-type

-> This is literally just a TypeScript package with a type for every recent emoji.
+> This is just a TypeScript package with types and values for every recent emoji.

 ## Installation